 Demoor began as a tenured senior researcher with the Flemish Science Foundation (1989-2000) after which she became a tenured research professor at Ghent University.
 She obtained a full professorship in 2004.
 She was a member of the UGhent research council from 1998 to 2013.
 She was the chair of the Humanities committee for the last seven years of that membership.
 Demoor is a life member of Clare Hall, Cambridge (UK) since 2001.
 In 2011 she held the Van Dijck chair at UCLA, USA.
 Until 2013, she was advisor to the Rector on Diversity and Gender and she was the founder of the policy unit for gender and diversity.
 In 2014 she founded the peer-reviewed journal DiGeSt, a scholarly journal that publishes on diversity and gender studies Since 2014 she is the Director of the Doctoral School, Arts, Humanities and Law.
 In 2016 she chaired the Literature and Arts committee of the Flemish Science Foundation (FWO).

 Demoor has published widely on Victorian and modernist culture.
 Book publications include Their Fair Share.
 Women, Power and Criticism in the Athenaeum, from Millicent Garrett Fawcett to Katherine Mansfield (Ashgate, 2000), Marketing the Author: Authorial Personae, Narrative Selves and Self-fashioning (Palgrave, 2004) and with Laurel Brake Dictionary of Nineteenth-century Journalism (Academia Press and British Library 2009; also an e-book for Proquest) and the Lure of Illustration in the Nineteenth Century: Picture and Press (Palgrave 2009) Identity, nationhood and histoire croisée are are at the centre of several of her more recent publications.
 She published a popularising book on the English and Flemish culture in The Fields of Flanders (2002) and several articles on Englishness and Belgium in Nineteenth century Prose (“The Fleshtints of Rubens”), Pre-Raphaelite Studies (“Art-Catholic Revisited: Dante Rossetti’s Early paintings and Northern Renaissance Art” and “’Als Ich Kan’ Flanders and the work of William Morris”) on late nineteenth-century British-Belgian networks in VPR and English Studies.
 In 2015 she guest-edited a special issue on Waterloo for Victorian Periodicals Review and contributed an article on Waterloo as a Realm of Memory to that issue (see Project Muse).
-Demoor is currently negotiating a book contract with Cambridge University Press for a book entitled “A Very Special relationship: Discursive constructions of Britishness in Belgium in the long Nineteenth century”.
+Demoor is currently negotiating a book contract “Belgian Mud, British Roots : The Cross-Cultural History of Britain and Belgium in the Long Nineteenth Century. ”.

 Gender and literature, Victorian Prose, Victorian Poetry, Introduction to prose, Towards Modernism and Beyond, Victorian print culture, Literature, gender and translation, From Waterloo to Wipers (on identity and nationhood in literature)